nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="warning">

 **Prerequisite**: List all _clients_ using the `list` command and suppose 10 clients are displayed.
-Additionally, one of the clients already has a rental saved in the application with address of "Blk 321 Ang Mo Kio Ave 3, #09-123".<br>
+Additionally, one of the clients already has a _rental information_ saved in the application with address of `Blk 321 Ang Mo Kio Ave 3, #09-123`.<br>

 </box>